 Grand Canyon Now

-The Colorado River - Now restricted in its flow due to dam projects surrounding the park, the Colorado River has become a haven for the whitewater rafting community with nearly 22,000 rafters taking in the Grand Canyon scenery by boat.
+The Colorado River - Now restricted in its flow due to dam projects surrounding the park, the Colorado River has become a haven for the whitewater rafting community with nearly twenty-two thousand rafters taking in the Grand Canyon scenery by boat.

 1. Take the free shuttle bus tour (running in the summer season) that traverses Hermit Road.
 With no private vehicles allowed in the summer, it provides an uninterrupted view of the spectacular canyon near the South Rim.

 2. Take the ranger guided walk at the Tusayan Ruins.
 They are offered daily.

 3. If you're staying at the North Rim, take the half-day drive to Point Imperial.
 This is highest point on the North Rim, at 8,803 feet and from here you can see the Painted Desert and Marble Canyon.